Fermat's principle: Sufficient conditions

 Then the various propagation paths from A to B will help each other, or interfere constructively, if their traversal times agree within the said tolerance.
 For a small tolerance (in the limiting case), the permissible range of variations of the path is maximized if the path is such that its traversal time is stationary with respect to the variations, so that a variation of the path causes at most a second-order change in the traversal time.

 The most obvious example of a stationarity in traversal time is a (local or global) minimum - that is, a path of least time, as in the "strong" form of Fermat's principle.
 But that condition is not essential to the argument.

-Having established that a path of stationary traversal time is reinforced by a maximally wide corridor of neighboring paths, we still need to explain how this reinforcement corresponds to intuitive notions of a ray.
-But, for brevity in the explanations, let us first define a ray path as a path of stationary traversal time.
+Having established that a path of stationary traversal time is reinforced by a maximally wide corridor of neighboring paths, it remains to be explained how this reinforcement corresponds to intuitive notions of a ray.
+But, for brevity in the explanations, a ray path is first defined as a path of stationary traversal time.